The Odyssey of the Fittest: Can Agents Survive and Still Be Good?: Method

 \section{Method}

 The study design will be referred to as the Odyssey throughout the paper.
-In the Odyssey, a Bayesian neural network (BNN) is evolved to survive in a stochastic, adaptive, and ethically complex text-based adventure game.
+In the Odyssey, a Bayesian neural network (BNN) is trained and an instance of GPT 4o is prompted to survive in a stochastic, adaptive, and ethically complex text-based adventure game.
 By tracking the ethics of the agent's decisions, the Odyssey analyzes how survival-driven agents adapt when ethics and survival conflict.
-This section outlines the methodology for the Odyssey, including game and agent design, behavioral data collection and representation, attention mechanism for accessing the most relevant data, coding of ethical values, and the process of agent evolution.
+This section outlines the methodology for the Odyssey, including game and agent design, behavioral data collection and representation, attention mechanism design, and ethical value annotation.